Vegan Nutrition Guide

 Most salt used in North America is iodized to prevent deficiencies so I wouldn’t say there’s a need to supplement iodine if you live here.
 However, I would recommend including seaweed in your diet as s source of iodine.
 Aside from foods, iodized salt is the easiest way to get iodine however it’s important we don’t start consuming excess salt.

 RDA: 1000 mg

-Calcium is not too difficult to get in a vegan diet but it’s important be aware of it and make sure you’re consuming plenty of calcium-rich foods as it’s a key nutrient for overall health.
+Calcium is not too difficult to get in a vegan diet but it’s important to be aware of it and make sure you’re consuming plenty of calcium-rich foods as it’s a key nutrient for overall health.
 Calcium, along with vitamin D, is an important nutrient for bone health.

 Calcium is also essential for muscle and heart function, blood flow, nerve impulses, enzyme reactions and more.
-A diet rich in calcium is absolutely essential to optimal health and when their are insufficient levels of calcium in the blood, the body will use calcium from bones, weakening them in the process.
+A diet rich in calcium is absolutely essential to optimal health and when there are insufficient levels of calcium in the blood, the body will use calcium from bones, weakening them in the process.

-Factors Effecting Calcium Loss
+Factors Affecting Calcium Loss

 There are a number of factors that contribute to calcium loss in particular high-protein diets, diets high in sodium, high caffeine intake and smoking cigarettes.
-If you regularly eat the the foods below and avoid these habits that may decrease, you should be covered for your calcium needs.
+If you regularly eat the foods below and avoid these habits that may decrease, you should be covered for your calcium needs.
 If you’re concerned, work with a health care professional to determine if supplementation is needed.

 Calcium Fortified Foods